Marco4413/json/README.md

 You must have `premake5` and a supported build system.

-Builds can be found inside the `build` folder, and include files inside the `include` directory.
+Builds can be found inside the `build` folder, and include files inside the `include` directory and `libs` folder.

+See the `json-dev` project inside [`premake5.lua`](https://github.com/Marco4413/json/blob/master/premake5.lua#L13) to understand what include paths are needed for the `json` project.

 ### Running Tests